 The last Christmas present I remember getting from him is “The Dedo” – a small replica of a sweet faced gargoyle from the top of Notre Dame Cathedral in Paris.
 Legend has it that it was carved by the nun “Marie Therese” from Provence.
 She didn’t like the evil faced gargoyles and carved this one instead.
 She slipped into the Cathedral and placed on the highest point “closest to God.”
 The Little Way of love.
 Shortly after Stevie’s death, my parents, sister and I went to visit with his mom.
-It was my job to look around the house and the computer to see if there was anything left behind.
+It was my job to look around the house and the computer to see if there was anything left behind – perhaps a note.
 I slowly walked through the house.
 All the places he spent most of his time.
 The attic where he retreated to smoke.
 The computer desk.
 His room in disarray.
 Relics of the troubled spirit.
-As I looked around the house and the shelves, there among his collections was The Dedo – exactly like the one he’d given me.
+As I looked around the house and the shelves, there among his collections was another Dedo – exactly like the one he’d given me.
 I picked it up and held it for a few moments.
 I left it there.

 Sometimes I go through my shelves looking for chotskies I can give away.
 I pick up my little Dedo gargoyle and think of Stevie.
 I wonder why he didn’t call me or reach out in any way.
 I just wonder “why?”